CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 But this isn't incredibly surprising.
 At the lowest level, these benchmarks behave almost identically.
 In each of these benchmarks, all four of the threads are compete for the same cache-line/block.
 It does not matter if they are accessing the same or different parts of that cache-line/block, because both cause the same invalidation message.

-The hit rate from our *noSharing* benchmark, however, looks much likes the first:
+The hit rate from our *noSharing* benchmark, however, is closer to that of the *singleThread* benchmark:

 ```
 1,641,417,172   L1-dcache-loads         #   106.878 M/sec
 54,749,621      L1-dcache-load-misses   #   3.34% of all L1-dcache hits
 ```

-This was because we ensured our atomic could never be mapped to the same cache lines!
+This was because we ensured our atomics could never be mapped to the same cache line!

 ## Concluding remarks